Lyf Hotel room with double bed, sofa

 Features:

-• They feature modern furnishings
+• Modern furnishings

-• Triple bed rooms are available
+• Triple bed rooms available

-Location: Phillip St Sydney
+Location: Phillip Street Sydney

 Who should stay here: Business travellers, solos and couples, shoppers